 For the session, Ribeiro teaches two mini-lessons both in Portuguese.
 In the first session she teaches the class without utilizing learning strategies, or techniques such as pictures and gestures, that help language learners understand lesson content even though they may not understand the language.
 In the second session she teaches the exact same class, but this time employing the strategies.

 “The point is for the students to realize how important the strategies are, and how they allow students to actually learn the content,” she explains.

 Divoll adds that the experience creates a sense of empathy and understanding.
-The demonstration has been so popular among the students that Ribeiro has been asked by several other UH-Clear Lake School of Education professors to present it in their classrooms as well.
+The demonstration has been so popular among the students that Ribeiro has been asked by several other UH-Clear Lake College of Education professors to present it in their classrooms as well.
 In fact, one student who missed her regularly scheduled class made a point of coming back to the campus and sitting in just for the experience.